MaddyGuthridge/COMP3891/File Systems/file system.md

 ## File system optimisation

-A good file system will optimise for the following
+A good file system will optimise for the following things:

+- Rapid access
+- Ease of update
+- Economy of storage